-Figure 9 reports a positive shock of 1% on the copper price relative to the foreign price index.
+Figure 9 reports a positive shock of 1 percent in the price of copper relative to the foreign price index.
 The results are qualitatively similar to those observed in Figure 5.
-The GDP multiplier is positive regardless of the rule as well as for Ricardian consumption.
-Non-Ricardian consumption increases under a zero deficit rule but does the opposite for the Chilean FP rule.
-The reason being the that in the former case the government distributed higher transfers and in the latter case it saves for a while.
+The GDP multiplier is positive as well as Ricardian consumption.
+Non-Ricardian consumption decreases under the Chilean rule.
+The reason being that the government saves for a while by buying public debt.